Crest of the Furness Railway Trust

 Built in 1863, our flagship locomotive was restored to its original condition in a £140,000 project.
 Discover the engine's amazing story, unravel the riddle of its true identity, see the picture gallery, and read the book!

-Most recently, the engine had a starring appearance in York, at Railfest 2004, the National Railway Museum's tribute to the birth of the steam railway, in Britain, 200 years ago.
+The engine made an initial starring appearance in York, at Railfest 2004, the National Railway Museum's tribute to the birth of the steam railway, in Britain, 200 years ago.
 Such was the public clamour that FR Number 20 replaced 1904 record breaker "City of Truro" to run the shuttle service train on two days of the event.
-The two are seen alongside each other, with the Festiniog Railway's "Prince" - also from 1863 - in the foreground.
+FR 20 was back at York in October 2009 to run an intensive week of shuttle services at the NRM...

-FR Number 20 at the Midland Railwy Centre"Thomas the Tank Engine for adults" - how one visitor described FR Number 20 at the Midland Railway Centre in May 2001....
+"Thomas the Tank Engine for adults" - how one visitor described FR Number 20 at the Midland Railway - Butterley for the first visit there back in May 2001....

 At Barrow Hill Roundhouse, FR Number 20 ran on the sort of lines it was built for, and was visited by the descendent of the man who ordered the locomotive 140 years ago.....